Tony Sale: Honours

 As a result of his Colossus rebuild work, Sale was awarded the Comdex IT Personality of the Year for 1997.
 He also received the 2000 Royal Scottish Society of Arts Silver Medal.

 After his death, the British Computer Conservation Society established in 2012 the Tony Sale Award for Computer Conservation and Restoration.
 It comprises a trophy and a travel bursary.

+In September 2019, Sale was posthumously awarded an Honorary Fellowship of the National Museum of Computing.